PranaytheSingh/react-control-panel/README.md

 - `width` width of panel in pixels
 - `position` where to place the panel as `top-left` • `top-right` • `bottom-left` • `bottom-right`, if `undefined` will just use relative positioning
 - `style` is an object of inline styles that will be merged into the default styles of the panel's main component.
+- `state` is an external state object that will be used to replace the state maintained by the panel itself.
+For more info, see the `external state` section below.
+- `contextCb` accepts a callback that will be provided with an object that can be used to get and set the inner state used by the panel directly.
+For more info, see the `panel context` section below.

 Each child setting component must be one of `Range` • `Input` • `Checkbox` • `Color` • `Interval` • `Select`.
 Each `label` must be unique as it maps to a top-level key of the state object for the whole `ControlPanel`.